roguerammer999/bowlingstats/README.md

 -Bar graphs showing pin distributions on the first throw (e.g. for a range of 50 throws, how many were strikes, how many were 9's, etc.)

 Revision history:
+2-17-17
+-Made a complete version 2 (in the works the last couple weeks).
+It has a Java Swing GUI with frame and score data showing for each frame, as well as a selection area from which to select games.
+-Formatting of the display area to make it look nice.
+-Redid the code for breaking the raw data into game data.
+It is slightly longer but much easier to follow.
+-Set fonts for open and closed frames, also increasing the font size.

 1-23-17
--Added new class with Java Swing GUI for displaying frame count, frame data, and sore data.
+-Added new class with Java Swing GUI for displaying frame count, frame data, and score data.
 -Slight reformat of spacking to make console output more concise.

 1-21-17